SummaryRead the full fact sheet

 Your body breaks down carbohydrates and converts them into a simple sugar called glucose.
 This ready form of energy is carried through the blood and delivered to every cell.

 The supply of glucose needs to be constant and dependable, so your body has developed a number of systems to ensure this supply.
-For instance, the pancreas secretes a hormone called insulin that regulates the amount of glucose in the blood.
+For instance, the secretes a hormone called insulin that regulates the amount of glucose in the blood.

 A small amount of sugar is safe for people with diabetes